Art-Sells/Arells/Build-Notes.md

 #### Import (Page)
 - Import Bitcoin to ensure your investments never lose value (through Coinbase/Base) (Base Address)
 - - Modal: Preparing (B) Wallet (to create wallet (take from MASSTester)) {loads in signer.tsx when createBTCwallet is invoked after first if try event}

-### After Test
-- - Fund Arells Fee Funder with 150 USD in ETH on Base

 #### Metatags/ Description
 - Alter: "Import Small Amounts of Bitcoin, ensure that they never lose value."